nicohash/weahter-rest-app/README.md

 The React frontend can also be used without the API.
 More info on this [here](frontend/README.md).

+## Documentation

+We have documented the frontend via [JSDoc](https://jsdoc.app/index.html).
+All docs can be found [here](https://weathersunrise-docs.de.cool/index.html).

 ## APIs used in this project

 - [Open Weather Map](https://openweathermap.org/current)